Chicago announces mass closing of elementary schools

 DECLINING ENROLLMENT IN URBAN SCHOOLS

-Urban school districts around the country have been grappling with the issue of declining enrollment, according to a 2011 study on school closings by the Pew Charitable Trust.
+Urban school districts around the country have been grappling with the issue of declining enrollment.

-Over the past decade, 70 large or mid-sized cities have closed schools, averaging 11 per district, according to the National Education Association, a labor union for school teachers.

 At the heart of the dispute over school closings in Chicago is the expansion of charter schools, which are publicly funded, but mostly non-unionized.
 The number of charter schools has risen even as neighborhood public schools are closed.